epolkovnikov/wagtail101/README.md

    python==3.6, sqlite 3.26, wagtail 2.15.6 - quite old

+   Note: While upgrade of Python is possible there wagtail 6.2 requires sqlite 3.27.
+Rocky 8 system has sqlite 3.26.
+Only available install is from source.
+And then requires rebuild of Python.
+So...

    On Rocky 9:

-   python 3.11, sqlite 3.26, wagtail 5.1.3 - somewhat better, yet, the choice is limited by the sqlite.
+   python 3.11, sqlite-libs 3.34, wagtail 6.2.1 - somewhat better, yet, the choice is limited by the sqlite.

-   wagtail 6.2 requires sqlite 3.27 instead of the present 3.26 at Rocky 9.
-Only available install is from source.
-Requires rebuild of Python
+3. Pull instructions and docs for the right version!

+   In our case with our Rocky9 - [https://docs.wagtail.org/en/v6.2.1/](https://docs.wagtail.org/en/v6.2.1/)

-3. Install dependencies - you'll see them when you start installing
+4. Install dependencies - you'll see them when you start installing

    E.g.:
    ```